abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 ```
 set_pin_pullup(pin, value)
 ```
-Set the internal 100K pull-up resistors for an individual pin
+Set the internal 100K pullup resistors for an individual pin
 **Parameters:**
 pin: pin to update, 1 to 16
 value: 1 = enabled, 0 = disabled